Florida USDA Home Loan Requirements

 USDA offers to lend on most kinds of homes.
 A single-family unit, a condo, or a PUD can be considered for the loan as long as they are in a rural area.
 The home can be an existing or a recently completed new construction home.

 The home can also be for sale by the owner, a bank foreclosure or it can be a short sale transaction.
-So long as the home is within a designated rural home and it meets the property guidelines at the time of appraisal, it should qualify for the program.
+So long as the home is within a designated rural area and meets the property guidelines at the time of appraisal, it should qualify for the program.

 Furthermore, all loans are for owner-occupied properties.
-The USDA does not approve mortgages for investment homes or vacation properties.
+The USDA does not approve loans for investment homes or vacation properties.

-- USDA does not require borrowers to attend any type of class or counseling before being approved for the mortgage
+- USDA does not require buyers to attend any type of class or counseling before being approved for the program

-- The loan is available to all borrowers.
-First time home buyers, as well as experienced buyers, may apply for a USDA mortgage
+- The loan is available to all buyers.
+First-time home buyers, as well as experienced buyers, may apply for a USDA loan

 - There is no prepayment penalty for USDA loans.
-Borrowers may pay off the loan as early as they like
+Buyers may pay off the loan as early as they like

 - The seller of the home may pay a portion of the closing costs.
 Sellers are allowed to pay up to 6% of the home’s selling price in concessions.

-Along with offering a great way to purchase a home, they also offer a streamlined refinancing option.
-This streamlined loan is only available to people that currently have a Florida USDA loan, but it can be quite beneficial.
+Along with offering a great way to get a home, they also offer a streamlined refinancing option.
+This streamlined loan is only available to people who currently have a Florida USDA rural housing loan, but it can be quite beneficial.
 Here are some of the basics of their Streamline Refinance program

 - The borrower(s) may not have any late mortgage payments within the most recent 12 months